- 33 Images

 Key Specs of Dominar 250

-There are a few differences between the two bikes though.
-For starters, the secondary info panel on the Dominar 250, which is mounted on the tank, features tell-tale lights from the previous-gen Dominar 400.
-Hence, the Dominar 250 misses out on bits like real-time fuel consumption and a gear-position indicator.
+You can tell the difference between the two bikes by the tell-tale lights, which are tank-mounted secondary info panels on the Dominar 250.
+Therefore, the Dominar 250 misses out on bits like real-time mileage and a gear-position indicator.
 The design of the alloy rims may be the same but they do not get a machined-finish like on the Dominar 400.

-In the quarter-litre segment, it will go up against the Yamaha FZ25, Suzuki Gixxer 250, Husqvarna Svartpilen 250, KTM 250 Duke, and Benelli Leoncino 250.
-With respect to its price, the Dominar 250 competes with KTM RC 125, Jawa 42 and Classic 350 and the upcoming Royal Enfield Meteor 350.
+In the quarter-liter segment, it goes up against the Yamaha FZ25, Suzuki Gixxer 250, Husqvarna Svartpilen 250, and the KTM 250 Duke.
+With respect to its price, the Dominar 250 competes with KTM RC 125, Yezdi Roadster and Royal Enfield Classic 350 and the Royal Enfield Meteor 350.

 Bajaj Dominar 250 Price